Credit scores can fluctuate, so here are some tips about keeping your score in good shape

 There’s much more to your finances than the number on your credit score, with many other contributors making up your ‘financial fitness’.
 Take savings, for instance, which can give you some financial security by providing you with a fall back in case of any emergencies.
 Having this protection means you may not need to borrow money, for example, if (or when) that rainy day comes.

 The other good news is that whatever you have in your savings accounts won’t make an appearance on your credit report.
 Applying for or opening a savings account, including making any deposits or withdrawals, won't make a difference to your credit score or alert potential lenders of your activity.
-Savings providers will usually only perform what’s known as a ‘soft search’ on your credit history to check your identity.
+Savings providers will usually only perform what’s known as a ‘soft search’ on your credit history to verify your identity.

 What’s more, if you take out any credit, the support of some extra money in an emergency fund could help you ensure you make the monthly repayments on time – or save you from getting into debt entirely if an emergency arises.
 This is important when it comes to maintaining a decent credit score and avoiding any flaws on your credit report.

-A credit score is important, particularly if your finances have taken a hard knock and you’re looking to rebuild your credit.
+A good credit score is important, particularly if your finances have taken a hard knock and you’re looking to rebuild your credit.
 It’s also important if you’re planning on applying for credit – to take out a mortgage, for example.

 The content in this article is for information only and is not advice.
 All content in this article was accurate on the date of publication shown above.